alejandroschuler/r4ds-courses/lectures/2-r-basics.md

 Functions and variable assignment
 ========================================================
 - functions generally do not affect the variables you pass to them (`x` remains the same after `sqrt(x)`)
-- The results of a function call will simply be printed out if you do not save the result to a variable
-- Saving the result to a variable lets you use it later, like any other variable you define manually
 - Once a variable has been assigned (`y`), it keeps its value until updated, even if you change other variables (`x`) that went into the original assignment of that variable

 Arguments by position vs. name